tly1980/yarg/README.rst

 and it could be ending up quite boaring to adding up arguments by calling argparse_ APIs.

-After writing a couple scripts / app using argparse_, I belive that I found a arguably, better and easier way to do it: YArg_.
+After writing a couple scripts / app using argparse_, I belive that I found a *arguably* better and easier way to do it: YArg_.

 YArg_ is a lib intended to make easier to create command-line app.

 Highlights:
 -----------

 - YAML_ format arguments.
 Which means argument with types.
+Thanks to PyYAML_.

   - int
   - float